-Last night I attended Doug Benson’s Interruption of The Great Gatsby.
+Last night I attended Doug Benson’s Interruption of The Great Gatsby at The Cinefamily.
 I hadn’t seen the film, but had heard that it was a big, awful mess designed to win over young viewers with brain-numbing hip-hop music and party culture extravagance.
 I couldn’t wait for the mocking to begin.
-But something unexpected happened, between Doug Benson’s “Does this movie take place on Earth?” and Thomas Lennon’s “Can anybody tell me who that character is?
+But something unexpected happened between Benson’s “Does this movie take place on Earth?” and Thomas Lennon’s “Can anybody tell me who that character is?
 For a million dollars?
-Anyone?”…………………….
+Anyone?”….

 I became interested.

-Like a lot of people who heard about Gatsby before seeing it in a theater, I went in expecting to be offended by the off-base portrayal of the Jazz Age.
+Like a lot of people who heard about Luhrmann’s Gatsby before seeing it in a theater, I went in expecting to be offended by the off-base portrayal of the Jazz Age.
 Because I admittedly adopt the type of unfounded nostalgia that no person my age should.
-The Roaring 20s!
-The Jazz Age!
-These are important parts of our culture! … that I couldn’t possibly know anything about– As the camera swooped into a lavish hotel room and the thumping bass of club music played over the speakers, my instinct was to say “Hey!
-THAT’S NOT HOW IT WAS! ” But I realized then, that I had no right to think that because all my ideas of the Jazz age are based on images from Boardwalk Empire and Betty Boop.
+As the camera swooped into a lavish hotel room and the thumping bass of club music played over the speakers, my instinct was to say “Hey!
+THAT’S NOT HOW IT WAS! ” But I realized then, that I had no right to think that because all my ideas of The Jazz Age are based on images from Boardwalk Empire and Betty Boop.

 It’s true that the emotional nuances of the original story are stomped on by Luhrmann’s signature vulgarity.
 And it’s true that he made Gatsby’s house look like a rap music video, but when we strip it down isn’t Gatsby an excessively rich dude who throws parties littered with drunk girls, booming music, celebrities, and free booze?… The interpretation isn’t exactly off the mark.